 Tiny Souls Media launches in Australia, setting a new benchmark for early childhood wellbeing

 A groundbreaking resource platform is transforming the way Australian early learning services approach children’s emotional development.
-Tiny Souls Media has officially launched nationwide, delivering an engaging, research-backed program designed to build emotional intelligence, safety, and wellbeing in children aged 2–5.
+Tiny Souls Media has officially launched nationwide, delivering an engaging, research-backed program designed to build skills that can contribute to emotional intelligence, well-being and safety, among other outcomes in children aged 2–5.

 canopy Early Education is the first national provider to adopt the platform across all centres.